flowcoin/kriptomist/README.md

   Run `db.py` to create an empty database.

 ## Usage
-Using IPython, you can run scripts using the `run` IPython command.
+Using IPython, you can run scripts using `run` IPython command.
 The advantage is that you keep the global namespace in the shell after the script was executed.

 ### Updating data for the current day
     In [1]: run kriptomist.py